 These rules, while unspoken, are very clear.
 And most young “apprentices” work hard to comply because they want to sound “professional” and “mature.”

 Unfortunately, if you stick too closely to these rules, you’ll have little opportunity to develop a personal public speaking style!

 The Public Speaking Style Bait-and-Switch

-And there’s another problem too: At a certain point in your career, the requirement for how a “professional” should sound shifts radically.
-Suddenly, you “should” have a public speaking style that helps you:
+At a certain point in your career, the requirements for how a “professional” should sound shift radically.
+Suddenly, you “should” have a public speaking style that lets you:

 - Motivate people;

 - Mesmerize a room full of listeners; and